TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-player-playback-issues.md

 For DRM content to playback, check the support matrix for EME on the browser and confirm the proper DRM is configured for targeting that browser.
 See the ["Can I Use" website - https://caniuse.com/#feat=eme](https://caniuse.com/#feat=eme)

-### **Does my browser or device support HEVC/H.265 video playback**
+### **Does my browser or traget device support HEVC/H.265 video playback**

 See the ["Can I Use" website - https://caniuse.com/#feat=hevc](https://caniuse.com/#feat=hevc)

 If you are looking for device support of HEVC, please check with the device manufacturer to determine which hardware releases include support for HEVC playback.

+**Apple iOS and HEVC**

 For iOS devices, HEVC playback was included in iOS 11.0 or higher. iPhone X, iPhone 8/Plus, iPhone 7/6s/6/Plus.
 Not all phone models are capable of playing back 4K and may be limited to specific resolutions and frame rate requirements.
 For example, iPhone 6/Plus can play HEVC video only up to 1080p at 240fps.
 IPhone XS/XR/X, IPhone 8/Plus, iPhone 7/6s/Plus with Apples A9, A10 chipset (or later) support up to 4K 2160p playback at common framerates.

+For details on supported Apple devices for HEVC, please search HEVC in the [Apple support system](https://support.apple.com/kb/index?page=search&q=HEVC&product=&doctype=SPECIFICATIONS&currentPage=1&includeArchived=false&locale=en_US)

+**Android and HEVC**

-Android supports HEVC in Android 5.0 or higher on certain devices.
+Android supports HEVC in Android 5.0+ on certain OEM hardware.

+- Chromecast Ultra supports HEVC.
+- Android mobile has support for HEVC, but typically only up to Main Level 3 on mobile devices (very limited support in market.)
+See [video formats and codecs supported by Android mobile.](https://developer.android.com/guide/topics/media/media-formats#video-codecs)
+- Android TV support for HEVC up to Main Level 4.1.
+See [video formats and codecs supported by Android TV](https://developer.android.com/guide/topics/media/media-formats#video-codecs) for details.

 ### **Does my browser support H.264/AVC video playback**